microsoft/nni/docs/mnist_examples.md

 This is a simple network which has two convolutional layers, two pooling layers and a fully connected layer.
 We tune hyperparameters, such as dropout rate, convolution size, hidden size, etc. It can be tuned with most NNI built-in tuners, such as TPE, SMAC, Random.
 We also provide an exmaple yaml file which enables assessor.

-As we stated in the target, we target to find out the best `optimizer` for training CIFAR-10 classification.
-When using different optimizers, we also need to adjust `learning rates` and `network structure` accordingly. so we chose these three parameters as hyperparameters and write the following search space.
+As we stated in the target, we target to find out the best `optimizer` for training .
+When using different optimizers, we also need to adjust `dropout_rate` ,`conv_size`,`hidden_size`,`batch_size`and `learning_rate` accordingly. so we chose these three parameters as hyperparameters and write the following search space.

 ```json
 {